swebra/cmput291-MP2/Report.md

 ### User Guide
 #### For Phase 1:
 1. Initialize the database with `python3 phase1.py $PORT $DIR` where $PORT is the port number on which MongoDB is running and $DIR is an optional parameter to specify the directory to look for Posts.json, Tags.json and Votes.json.
 If $DIR is not specified, the current working directory will be used.
-2. This will read the Posts.json, Tags.json, and Votes.json files listed under the $DIR directory and populate the MongoDB database `291db`.
+2. This python code will read the provided JSON files and will appropriately populate the MongoDB database `291db`.

 #### For Phase 2:
-1. After Phase 1 has completed, Run phase 2 with `python3 phase2.py $PORT $UID` where $PORT is the port number on which MongoDB is running and $UID is an optional parameter to specify the User Id which is logging into the system
+1. After Phase 1 has completed, run phase 2 with `python3 phase2.py $PORT $UID` where $PORT is the port number on which MongoDB is running and $UID is an optional parameter to specify the User Id which is logging into the system.
 2. From here, the program will prompt the user for input, allowing the user to execute the desired functionality of the program.
-Any changes made to the database through the program will be reflected in the `291db` Mongo database
+Any changes made to the database through the program will be reflected in the `291db` Mongo database.
 3. At any point in the program's execution where input is requested, `/exit` can be used to quit the program and `/back` can be used to return to the previous menu.

 ## Software Design
 #### For Phase 1:
-`phase1.py` handles the CLI arguments and has the following responsibilities: Initialize the database connection (via `database.py`), read json entries from the Posts.json, Tags.json and Votes.json files within the provided directory and insert the documents into the `291db` database.
+`phase1.py` covers the following responsibilities: Initializizing a Mongo connection, resetting the `291db` database if required (dropping and reinitializing), sequentially reading read JSON entries from Posts.json, Tags.json and Votes.json, extracting keyword terms from the Posts entries, inserting the entries into appropriate collections in the `291db` database, and creating an index on `Posts.Terms`.
+Phase 1 proved to be an interesting challenge in terms of optimizing  performance and maintaining reasonable memory usage.
+Reads and writes are done using a buffer system to reduce the memory footprint, with minimal performace losses.
+With respect to term extraction, many approaches were considered, implemented, and tested.
+In the end, a regex-based approach implemented in Python proved to be the best performing on the sample data.
+Some of the other approaches tested include regex-based update in Mongo, multiprocessing in Python, and multithreading in Python.

 #### For Phase 2:
 `phase2.py` handles the CLI arguments and has only three responsibilities: Initialize the database connection (via `database.py`), display statistics about the current user if a UID is provided, and pass the user information to the main execution loop of `logged_in.py`.